 The Menuhin parents were less vigilant in protecting their children from early marriages to people with whom they were only slightly acquainted.
 In 1938, when Yehudi was twenty-two, Hephzibah was eighteen, and Yaltah was sixteen, all three Menuhin children married.
 These marriages all ended in divorce.
 Hephzibah’s husband, Lindsay Nicholas, was the son of a millionaire Australian analgesic manufacturer and the owner of a 24,000-acre sheep ranch.
 His sister, Nola Nicholas, was Yehudi’s first wife.

 After World War II, Hephzibah’s marriage to Lindsay Nicholas ended.
-She married Vienna-born sociologist Robert Hauser and moved with him to England, where their daughter, Clara, was born in 1955.
+She married Vienna-born sociologist Richard Hauser and their daughter, Clara, was born in 1956; the family later moved to England.
 With her husband, Hephzibah worked to assist the poor, the homeless, and those recently ill.
 She also worked for the causes of peace and disarmament, serving as president of the Women’s International League for Peace and Freedom.

-Hephzibah Menuhin died at age sixty in 1980, after a long battle with cancer.
-Her legacy of recordings include performances of works by Bach, Mozart, Beethoven, Schumann, Brahms, Franck, and Enesco.
+Hephzibah Menuhin died at age sixty in 1981, after a long battle with cancer.
+Her legacy of recordings includes performances of works by Bach, Mozart, Beethoven, Schumann, Brahms, Franck, and Enesco.
 She is also remembered for her devotion to the needy and suffering.